Audience: Loan Servicer or Collector, Upper Management, Developers, Loan Servicing/Collections Managers, Administrator, Data

-We'd say it's safe to assume that most people understand what a payment is on a basic, conceptual level—a transfer of something of value for a good or service of some sort.
+We'd say it's safe to assume that most people understand what a payment is on a basic, conceptual level—a transfer of something of value for a good or service.
 In your case, a payment is likely a transfer of money from a borrower who is repaying the loan that you offered them.
 While that's easy to understand, there is much more to payments below the surface.

-For example, let's say you are out and have decided to use your credit card to purchase something that has caught your eye.
-When you use your credit or debit card to purchase something or make a payment, the transaction is often simple for you as the consumer.
+When you use your credit or debit card to purchase something or make a payment, the transaction is not quite as simple as it may seem.
+For example, imagine you're out and have decided to use your credit card to purchase something that has caught your eye; you're the consumer in this situation.
 Your card is swiped or inserted into a machine, the funds leave your account, and the seller trades you their good.
-But there is much more going on here.
+Sounds pretty simple, right?
+But there's much more going on behind the scenes.
 The seller, otherwise known as a merchant, has had to pay a fee to a merchant services provider so that you can use a credit card at their business.
-And their card reader does more than just scan the card: it also connects them to the credit card company so that the funds can be transferred.
+And their card reader does more than just scan the card: it connects them to the credit card company so that the funds can be transferred.

-But instead of using your card, maybe you'd prefer to just send funds from your bank to the merchant's bank.
-Seems pretty straightforward after all.
-But the banks need a way to connect to each other as well, so a third-party processor needs to get involved to help.
+Instead of using your card, maybe you'd prefer to just send funds from your bank to the merchant's bank.
+But the banks need a way to connect to each other as well, so a third-party processor still needs to get involved to help.

 As you can see, it can get a little complicated.
 As a lender whose business is dependent on receiving payments from borrowers, setting up the methods to do so can sound intimidating.
-There is no need to worry, though; we've got you covered.
-Our software is already integrated with third parties so that selecting a way to receive payments from your borrowers is effortless.
+There's no need to worry, though; we've got you covered.
+Our software is already integrated with third-party processors so that selecting a way to receive payments from your borrowers is effortless.
 Below, we'll break everything down in a simplistic way and explain how LoanPro can make receiving payments the easiest part of your business.